Mikopet/mikopet.dev/blog/_posts/2021-02-28-kill-insects-with-bisect.md

   unittest.main()
 ```

-When you run this test it is failing of course.
-That is valid because the function is broken yet.
+If you run this test now, it is failing of course.
+That is valid because the function is broken now.
 But we know it worked some time in the past.

 > Who cares?
 Just fix the code and move on!

 **You can say in your case.
 And you are right**... well, at least partially.
 You need to know when and why that bug appeared.
-Not because of blaming the author, but because there must be a reason.
+Not in order to blame the author but because there must be some reason it appeared.
 So with that careless behaviour, your "fix" can cause other bugs in the system unwittingly.

 #### You need to find the root cause!

-Let us say, we have a [sigmoid function] implemented by somebody, but we do not know where is the [inflexion point] of it.
+Let us say, we have a [sigmoid function] implemented by somebody, but we do not know where its [inflexion point] is.

-We only know that is a positive integer between 1 and 100.
+We only know that value is a positive integer between 1 and 100.
-We know, and we can prove the input **100** returns `true`, while the input **1** returns `false`.
+We know, and we can prove that **100** as the parameter returns `true` in this function, while **1** as the parameter returns `false`.
-To find the value of that point we need to check all the possibilities!
+To find the right value (the point on the [abscissa]) we need to check all the possibilities!

 Or maybe not...
 There is the mathematical [bisection method] (there are better methods for this particular problem, but now go with this).
 Starting with the middle of the possibilities:
- - Check the **50**.
-Is it **true**?
+ - Check **50**.
+Is it `true`?
 Yes
- - Check the **25**.
+ - Check **25**.
 Is it true?
-No. Is it **false**?
+No. Is it `false`?
 Yes.
- - Check the **37**.
+ - Check **37**.
 Is it true?
-No. Is it **false**?
+No. Is it `false`?
 Yes.
- - Check the **43**.
-Is it **true**?
+ - Check **43**.
+Is it `true`?
 Yes.
- - Check the **40**.
+ - Check **40**.
 Is it true?
-No. Is it **false**?
+No. Is it `false`?
 Yes.
- - Check the **42**.
-Is it true?
-No. Is it false?
-No.
+ - Check **42**.
+Is it true? _No_.
+Is it false? _No_.

-We just found the solution in **6 steps** instead of the minimum effort of **42 steps** if we were going incrementally!
+We just found the solution in **6 steps** instead of the needed **42 steps** if going incrementally!

 This is what `git bisect` does:
 Goes back in the repository and `checkout` the next commit by bisection, so you can decide it is failing or not.
 According to your answer, it steps forward or backwards.
 Even on large numbers like tens of thousand commits it can run very quickly.
 And this is the deal here:

-**In your case, you need to avoid checking a vast amount of irrelevant commits.**
+**In your case, you need to avoid checking a vast number of irrelevant commits.**

 #### Testing with git bisect

 We have the test, we have the searching method.
 Put it together.

-##### It is mandatory to not commit the test file yet!
+##### It is mandatory not to commit the test file yet!
 Otherwise, it will be versioned and disappears between checkouts.

 I know of a working version where I introduced this feature(`f69a1d88`).
 And a "broken" version where it is not working (where we are yet, aka. `HEAD`).
-To start the debugging in my case just run:
+To start the debugging for my case just run:

 ```bash
 $ git bisect start HEAD f69a1d88
 $ python test.py
 ```

 According to the outcome we just need to define to the bisecting process which way to continue.
-Typing `good` or `bad` as argument of the bisect command, and run the test again.
+Hint `good` or `bad` as argument of the bisect command, and run the test again.

 ```bash
 $ git bisect <good|bad>
 $ python test.py
 ```

-After a few steps we are done, and we got something like this:
+After a few steps we are done, and we get something like this:

 ```plaintext
 d4f8a03852501f57d3b568d98affddef9d3b3056 is the first bad commit
 ```

-This is very satisfying... but with really huge amounts of commits, it is still a pain.
+This is very satisfying... but with a truly huge number of commits, it is still a pain.
 Fortunately, we can automate it:

 ```bash